WiseLibs/wise-river/README.md

 ### .map([*concurrency*], *callback*) -> *stream*

 Transforms the stream's data through the provided `callback` function, and passes the resulting data to a new stream returned by this method.
-If the `callback` returns a promise, its value will be awaited before being passed on to the destination stream.
+If the `callback` returns a promise, its value will be awaited before being passed to the destination stream.

 If a `concurrency` number is provided, only that many items will be processed at a time.
 The default is `0` which signifies infinite concurrency.